ARMmbed/mbed-os-5-docs/docs/tools/testing/icetea.md

 ### Prerequisites
 Icetea supports Linux (Ubuntu preferred), Windows and OS X. Our main target is Linux.
 We support both Python 2.7 and 3.5, or later.

-To install Icetea, you need to have pip installed on your system.

 Some OS specific prerequisites are listed below:

 * Linux
-    * `python-dev` and `python-lxml`
+    * python-dev and python-lxml
         `sudo apt-get install python-dev python-lxml`
-    * In order to run test cases with hardware in Linux, without superuser rights:
+    * In order to run test cases with hardware in Linux, without sudo rights:
         ```
         sudo usermod -a -G dialout username
         Log out & log in back to Linux